A Guide to Buying Refurbished Electronics

 When you should choose refurbished over new and how to do it without getting scammed.

 Scouring the internet, you'll find many ways to buy a single type of product.
-Say you want a MacBook—you could get it brand new, used, refurbished, straight from Apple, from a big box store like Best Buy, from a stranger on eBay, etc. And then, of course, you'll have to decide if you're more concerned about your budget or the item's model year.
+Say you want a high-performance MacBook Pro—you could get it brand new, used, refurbished, straight from Apple, from a big box store like Best Buy, from a stranger on eBay, or elsewhere depending on your budget.

-So, when there’s so much to consider, why go refurbished?
-And if you opt for refurbishment, how do you do so without getting scammed?
-Let’s define the concept first.
+When there’s so much to consider, why go refurbished?
+How do you save on a refurbished electronics sale without getting scammed?
+Let’s define what we are talking about first.

 There are a lot of success stories, though there are cautionary tales as well, so it's best to educate yourself as much as possible before making a purchase.
 Sellers are expected to have run a quality assurance check on refurbished items before putting them up for sale, and it’s also best practice for minor scratches, marks, or blemishes to be cleared up with notes about each item's exact condition included in any listing.